etcaterva/eas-backend/README.md

 If you need to send emails, when calling `make runlocal`, set the `EAS_AWS_KEY_SECRET` environment variable.

-If you need to test secret santa, you need to also run the mail consumer for emails to be delivered.

 #### Working on the swagger file